Cedric-Boucher/Windows-Process-Logger/README.md

 # Windows-Process-Logger
-logs active and focused processes
+logs active and focused processes (and more useful info to go along with it)